Inelastic Ultraviolet Scattering Offline laboratory (IUVS-Offline)

 Technical specifications

-The UVRR setups available on IUVS-Offline enable to perform UV Resonance Raman spectroscopy experiments using fixed-energy laser sources emitting at 213, 224 and 266 nm, both with macro- and micro-sampling mode.
-Moreover, a fully Integrated, Lab Model, Deep UV Resonance Raman & Photoluminescence Spectrometer (excitation wavelength at 248 nm), with microscopic imaging is available on IUVS-Offline.
-The instrument (DUV Raman PL 200, Photon Systems) allows to collect DUV excited Raman and photoluminescence spectra and spectral maps of a large variety of samples.
-The system is equipped with a cuvette holder and a flow cell for liquids analysis and a sample cooling stages for measurements in the range of temperature from -180 to 600 °C.
+The fully Integrated, Lab Model, Deep UV Resonance Raman & Photoluminescence Spectrometer (DUV Raman PL 200, Photon Systems) with excitation wavelength at 248 nm and with microscopic imaging is available.
+The instrument allows to collect DUV excited Raman and photoluminescence spectra and spectral maps of a large variety of samples with lateral resolution of few mm.
+The system is equipped with a cuvette holder and a flow cell for liquids analysis and a sample cooling stages for measurements in the range of temperature from -180 to 600 °C. The instrument is ideal for measuring in a very easy and quick way different kind of samples, for instance for applications in forensic science and biology.

 Information for users